kordless/gnosis-wraith/README.md

-# 🔮 Gnosis Wraith (WebWraith): The AI Oracle's Eye
+# 🔮 Gnosis Wraith: The AI Oracle's Eye

 A powerful web crawling and content analysis system that serves as the perception layer for the Gnosis ecosystem.
 Built with Python, Quart, and Playwright, Gnosis Wraith operates both as a standalone tool and as the "eye" for a broader AI oracle system.